great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/distribution.md

 - Regularly update your reference distributions (e.g., in `ExpectColumnKlDivergenceToBeLessThan`) to reflect the most recent data patterns.
 - Combine multiple distribution Expectations to create a comprehensive validation suite that covers central tendency, dispersion, and shape of your data distribution.
 :::

+## Additional distribution Expectations

+In addition to the key distribution Expectations discussed above, GX offers a range of other Expectations that can be useful for validating and monitoring data distributions.
+Some examples include:

+- `ExpectColumnMedianToBeBetween`: Checks if the median value of a column is within a specified range.
+The median is the middle value when the data is sorted in ascending or descending order.
+This Expectation is useful for ensuring that the central tendency of the data falls within acceptable limits.

+- `ExpectColumnSumToBeBetween`: Verifies that the sum of all values in a column is between a specified minimum and maximum value.
+This Expectation helps you check if the total of your data is within expected boundaries, which can be helpful for catching data anomalies or ensuring consistency.

+- `ExpectColumnKLDivergenceToBeLessThan`: Compares the distribution of a specified column to a reference distribution using the Kullback-Leibler (KL) divergence metric.
+KL divergence measures the difference between two probability distributions.
+This Expectation checks if the KL divergence is below a specified threshold, allowing you to assess the similarity between the actual and expected data distributions.

+These additional Expectations provide more advanced techniques for comparing and validating data distributions, allowing you to create even more comprehensive and tailored validation suites.

+To learn more about these and other available Expectations, be sure to explore the [Expectation Gallery](https://greatexpectations.io/expectations).
+The gallery provides a complete list of Expectations, along with code examples and use cases to help you effectively apply them to your specific data quality challenges.

 ## Examples